Extended Streamflow Guidance

 Given current snowpack conditions, below average peaks may be anticipated

 Current volume forecasts for the April through July runoff period are below

-average for much of the state.
-In particular, volume forecastsin the southern
+average for the state.
+In particular, volume forecasts in the southern

 portion of the state and Great Basin are well below average.

 It is also important to recognize that an extended period of much above

 average temperaturesor heavy rainfall during the melt period can cause

 A list of specific spring peak flow forecasts are available at:

 A map of the current spring peak flow forecasts is available at: